 CBD's influence on the system supports overall homeostasis in the body.
 It's used to promote everyday general wellness and doesn't carry any euphoric effects that THC-O does.

 While THC-O can also be used for wellness and health purposes, it has sometimes extremely strong effects that you will feel.

 THC-O is chemically similar to delta-8 THC but has a unique acetate group attached.
 The two hemp compounds directly interact with both of the endocannabinoid system’s receptors, CB1 and CB2.

+When you compare THC-O vs delta 8, the biggest difference between the two is potency.
 As an acetylated version of THC, THC-O can more easily cross lipid-sensitive layers and reach cannabinoid receptors more efficiently.
 So while THC-O and delta-8 produce similar relaxing effects, THC-O is substantially stronger.